AlperDiler/PharmacyLocator/README.md

 Routers file sets up routing for a web application using the Gorilla Mux router and configures it to handle specific HTTP requests.

 And the Controllers file defines a function for finding the nearest pharmacies to a user's location.
 The function uses a combination of the geo-golang and geodist packages to calculate distances between the user and various pharmacies.
 It performs the following tasks:

-1)Parse Coordinates:
+# Parse Coordinates:

 The parseCoordinates function extracts latitude and longitude from the 'Koordinat' field of each pharmacy.
 It splits the coordinate string by a comma, trims whitespace, and converts the strings to float values.
 The parsed latitude and longitude are then stored in the Latidute and Longidute fields of the Pharmacy struct.

-2) Find Nearest Pharmacies:
+# Find Nearest Pharmacies:

-    The FindNearestPharmacies function is an HTTP handler that: a)Verifies if the database connection (db) is initialized.
+The FindNearestPharmacies function is an HTTP handler that:

+a)Verifies if the database connection (db) is initialized.
 b) Reads the user's location data from the request body and parses it into latitude and longitude.
 c) Queries the database to fetch all pharmacies.
 d) Computes the distance between the user’s location and each pharmacy using the Haversine formula.
 It creates a slice of distancePharmacy structs that hold pharmacy details and their respective distances from the user.
 e) Sort and Limit Results: Sorts the pharmacies by distance and limits the result to the top 5 closest pharmacies.
 f) Sets the response header to application/json and encodes the result into JSON format, which is sent back to the client.